Skip to main content

 Mário Ruivo Award 2023

-The Call will award the candidate works according to four categories: "Message", the film that best conveys the message about the role and importance of the Ocean for humanity, sustainability and global balance; "Creativity", the film with the best level of creative concept and applied directing and production techniques, "Scientific Culture", the film that best highlights the importance of ocean science for the benefit of society and the environment; and finally, "Future", which will award the film submitted by the application aged between 14 and 17, and which has the best evaluation combining message and creativity.
-The winning entry in each category will receive a prize of 2,000 euros.
+The Call the candidate works according to four categories: "Message," the film that best conveys the message about the role and importance of the ocean for humanity, sustainability, and global balance; "Creativity," the film with the best level of creative concept and applied production techniques; "Scientific Culture," the film that best highlights the importance of ocean science for the benefit of society and the environment; and, finally, "Future," which will award the film submitted by candidates aged between 14 and 17 that receives the best evaluation combining message and creativity.
+The winning entry in each category will receive a prize of €2,000.